Pseudonymization, Anonymization, Encryption

 You Might Be Interested in Reading These Articles

-zScanner is a mobile application for clinical and medical photo documentation. zScanner enables doctors and nurses to take photos of patient medical records, and of injuries of the patients, and upload them to a hospital information system. zScanner is an application created by the Institute of Clinical and Experimental Medicine in Prague (IKEM), a major Czech hospital, and the largest center of clinical and experimental medicine in the Czech Republic.
-During the pilot in the University hospital in Pilsen, zScanner is used at a Clinic of Oncology and Radiotherapy, and at the Clinic of anesthesiology, resuscitation and intensive medicine.
+zScanner is a mobile application for clinical and medical photo documentation. zScanner enables doctors to take photos of patient medical records, and of injuries of the patients, and upload them to a hospital information system. zScanner is an application developed and used by IKEM, a major Czech hospital, and the largest center of clinical and experimental medicine in the Czech Republic.